Why take this course?

 - Individualized and group work on the results, discussion/conclusion,title, abstract, and authors.

-At the end of the course the participant will be able to:
+At the edn of the training, you will be able to:

 - Plan and write the outline of an article